 Some people hesitate to file for bankruptcy because of all of the myths that surround doing so.

-If you are one of those people that believe it is right for you but still hesitates then you need to separate the myths from the truths regarding this financial issue.
+If you are one of those people that believe it is right for you but still hesitates, then you need to separate the myths from the truths regarding this financial issue.
 Read on.

 Everyone will know about my bankruptcy.

-Many people fear public humiliation if they file for bankruptcy because they wrongly assume that it will be published in the newspaper or that their family members and employer will be contacted and told.
+Many people fear public humiliation if they file for bankruptcy because they wrongly assume that it will be published in the newspaper or that their family members and employees will be contacted and told.
 This is simply not the case.